David Tate (actor): Career

 as Radio Voice in the series Solo.
 He was the TV Commentator in Never Say Die (1987).
 He provided various voices for the animated television series Dragonslayer Quark, Quark and the Long Winter and Quark and the Vikings (1987).
 Tate provided various additional voices for An American Tail: Fievel Goes West (1991) and The Ticker Talks (1995).

-He narrated audio cassettes of children's stories which accompanied the magazine series Once Upon a Time, narrated on Story Teller and was on the satirical radio current affairs sketch show Week Ending (1977).
+He narrated on Story Teller and was on the satirical radio current affairs sketch show Week Ending (1977).

 Death

 Tate died in 1996 at the age of 58 or 59.